 Campus boards are a staple in most climbing gyms, and for a good reason.
 They’re great for building power because you’re generating a lot of strength to cling to small holds, and you’re also moving quickly up and down a ladder.
-Campus boards were primarily designed to improve climbing power, and while we don’t have the time to detail campusing here, it’s likely that you should be spending more time on the campus board.
+Campus boards were primarily designed to improve climbing power, and while we don’t have the time to detail campusing here, you can read about it in this post.
 Remember, you should never campus board while tired and always give yourself 36-48 hours of rest between campus board workouts.
-If your interested in learning about campusing, stay tuned for our intro to campus boarding or check online for lots of resources or here for one of our favorites.

 Sprints or Sled Pushes

 Let’s preface this by saying that you need to be immensely warmed up before attempting sprints or sled pushes of any kind.
 That being said, sprints and sled pushes are a fantastic way to cross-train and become a faster more powerful athlete.
 We’re a particularly big fan of performing weighted sled pushes which will build your leg strength, give you a considerable cardio workout, and (if you’re moving fast enough) force you to generate a lot of power.
 If your gym doesn’t have a sled that’s okay, you can still run traditional sprints as a great cross-training activity; for a whole body sprint variant, try “up-and-goes” where you begin your sprint with your body flat on the ground – this forces you to quickly hop up and run.